William Beresford, 4th Baron Decies

-William Marcus de la Poer Horsley-Beresford, 4th Baron Decies DL JP (12 January 1865 – 30 July 1910) was an Anglo-Irish aristocrat.
+William Marcus de la Poer Horsley Beresford, 4th Baron Decies DL JP (12 January 1865 – 30 July 1910) was an Anglo-Irish aristocrat.

 Early life

 Beresford was born on 12 January 1865.
-He was the eldest of five sons born to William Horsley-Beresford, 3rd Baron Decies, a Captain in the 10th Hussars and Grenadier Guards, and Catherine Anne Dent, daughter of Commander William Dent.
+He was the eldest of five sons born to William Horsley Beresford, 3rd Baron Decies, a Captain in the 10th Hussars and Grenadier Guards, and Catherine Anne Dent, daughter of Commander William Dent.
 His paternal grandparents were John Horsley-Beresford, 2nd Baron Decies and the former Charlotte Philadelphia Horsley (only daughter and heiress of Robert Horsley of Bolam House).

 He was educated at Eton and Christ Church, Oxford.

 Career

 Upon his father's death on 3 July 1893, he succeeded as the 4th Baron Decies.
 He served as Deputy Lieutenant of Northumberland and Justice of the Peace for Northumberland.

 A "well-known and popular sportsman," he had an interest in hunting and "all outdoor sports."
-At the time of his death he had several horses in training with Pickering at Newmarket and with Maj.
-Morris at Wallingford.
+At the time of his death he had several horses in training with Pickering at Newmarket and with Major Morris at Wallingford.